Alfonsa Clerici

-Alfonsa Clerici (14 February 1860 - 14 January 1930) was an Italian Roman Catholic professed religious of the Sisters of the Most Precious Blood of Monza - an order that Maria Matilde Bucchi founded.
-Clerici served as an educator and a champion of the education of the poor while serving in leadership positions to that effect.
+Alfonsa Clerici (14 February 1860 - 14 January 1930) was an Italian religious sister of the Sisters of the Most Precious Blood, a congregation that was founded by Maria Matilde Bucchi.

 Clerici was beatified on 23 October 2010 in Vercelli; Archbishop Angelo Amato presided on the behalf of Pope Benedict XVI, who had approved the beatification the previous July.
-Alfonsa Clerici is commemorated on January 14.
+Alfonsa Clerici is commemorated on 14 January.

 Life

 Alfonsa Clerici was born on 14 February 1860 near Milan, the eldest of ten children to Angelo and Maria Romano Clerici, four of whom died in infancy.
-Clerici was baptized on 15 February in the church of San Vittore Martire and received her entrance into the faith from Father Francesco Spreafico.
+Clerici was baptised on 15 February in the church of San Vittore Martire and received her entrance into the faith from Father Francesco Spreafico.

-Two of her brothers, Ildefonso and Prospero, joined the Clerics Regular of St. Paul, while her sister, Bonaventura became a professed member of the Sisters of the Most Precious Blood in Monza.
-On 6 October 1868, At the age of eight, Alfonsa received Confirmation in the church of Saint Stephen from the Archbishop of Milan Luigi Nazari di Calabiana.
-Her First Communion was celebrated sometime between 1870 and 1872.
+Two of her brothers, Ildefonso and Prospero, joined the Barnabites, while her sister, Bonaventura, entered the Sisters of the Most Precious Blood in Monza.

-In 1875 Alfonsa enrolled at the College of the Precious Blood in Monza.
+In 1875, Alfonsa enrolled at the College of the Precious Blood in Monza.
 She graduated in 1879 and went on to teach in the Lainate community school for four years.
-Clerici felt a strong desire to enter the religious life but decided to postpone plans since she still had to support her parents and her siblings.
-She pursued her call not long after and joined the Monza sisters on 15 August 1883, the Feast of the Assumption.
-Their apostolate is the education of young people.
-Alfonsa received the habit and commenced her period of novitiate in August 1884 while making her first vows on 7 September 1886; a few weeks prior to this her sister made her solemn profession into the congregation.
+Clerici felt a strong desire to enter the religious life, but decided to postpone plans since she still had to support her parents and her siblings.
+She pursued her call not long after and joined the sisters at Monza on 15 August 1883, the Feast of the Assumption.

+Their apostolate of the Sisters of the Precious Blood is the education of young people.
+Alfonsa received the habit and commenced her novitiate in August 1884 while making her first vows on 7 September 1886; a few weeks prior to this, her sister made her perpetual vows into the congregation.
 Clarici served as a teacher at the Monza sisters' college from 1887 to 1889 and was made vice-director on 18 October 1898.
-The following month she was appointed director.
-She also served as secretary and general adviser to her Institute.
+The following month, she was appointed director.
+She also served as secretary and general adviser to the institute.

-In 1911, the bishop Teodoro Valfré di Bonzo asked Alfonsa to take over management of the lead the Ritiro della Provvidenza (House of Providence), established in Vercelli in 1840 for the education of the girls and daughters of poor families.
+In 1911, bishop Teodoro Valfré di Bonzo asked Alfonsa to take over management of the lead of the Ritiro della Provvidenza ("House of Providence"), established in Vercelli in 1840 for the education of the girls and daughters of poor families.
 Clerici relocated to Vercelli on 20 November 1911 and would remain there for the next nineteen years.

 Clerici suffered a cerebral haemorrhage on the night of 12–13 January 1930 while in prayer and fell face down on the ground.
-She died at 1:30pm on 14 January 1930, one month short of her seventieth birthday.
+She died at 1:30 pm on 14 January 1930, one month short of her seventieth birthday.
 She was buried in Vercelli after a 16 January funeral but was re-interred in Monza on 8 May 1965.